Iran strikes back at US with missile attack at bases in Iraq

 The U.S. Maritime Administration warned ships across the Mideast, citing the rising threats.
 “The Iranian response to this action, if any, is unknown, but there remains the possibility of Iranian action against U.S. maritime interests in the region,” it said.

 Oil tankers were targeted in mine attacks last year that the U.S. blamed on Iran.
-Tehran denied responsibility, although it did seize oil tankers around the crucial Strait of Hormuz, the narrow mouth of the Persian Gulf through which 20% of the world’s crude oil travels.
+Tehran denied responsibility, although it did seize oil tankers around the Strait of Hormuz, through which 20% of the world’s crude oil travels.

 The U.S. Navy’s Bahrain-based 5th Fleet said it would work with shippers in the region to minimize any possible threat.